grew-nlp/grew_doc/content/match_doc.md

 # Grew-match: Online Graph Matching

-**Grew-match** is a one page online web application for searching graph pattern in a TreeBanks.
+**Grew-match** is a one page online web application for searching graph patterns in treebanks.
-In the current version, the TreeBanks available are:
+In the current version, the treebanks available are:

- * The 102 TreeBanks of the version 2.1 of [Universal Dependencies](http://universaldependencies.org)
+ * The 102 treebanks of the version 2.1 of [Universal Dependencies](http://universaldependencies.org)
  * Some other versions of French Universal Dependencies
  * The French Sequoia corpus (with and without deep syntactic annotations)